-Ross River virus is a virus that is carried by mosquitoes.
-It can be found anywhere in Australia, but is more common in Queensland, Northern Territory and the Kimberly region in Western Australia between January and April, especially after heavy rainfall or high tides.
+The virus can be found anywhere in Australia but is more common in Queensland, the Northern Territory and the Kimberly region of Western Australia between January and April, especially after heavy rainfall or high tides.
 About 4,000 people get the virus every year, and it is becoming more common on the fringes of urban areas.

-Ross River virus is spread when the bite of an infected mosquito allows the virus to enter your bloodstream.
-By the time symptoms occur, the virus has spread throughout your body.
+Ross River virus is spread when the bite of an infected mosquito allows the virus to enter the bloodstream.
+By the time symptoms appear, the virus will have spread throughout the body.

 Many people who have Ross River virus never develop symptoms.
 If symptoms do appear, it can be at any time between 3 days and 3 weeks after the person is bitten by an infected mosquito.